KevinWorkman/HappyCoding/tutorials/android/_posts/2018-01-06-hello-world.md

 Finally, plug your phone into your computer.
 Your phone will pop up a dialog that asks about allowing USB debugging.
 If you're on your own computer, you probably want to click the `Always allow from this computer` checkbox.
 Either way click the `OK` button.

-If you have any trouble getting your computer to recognize your phone, read through [this guide](https://developer.android.com/studio/run/device.html).
+If you have any trouble getting your computer to recognize your phone, read through [android studio - run_on_device](https://developer.android.com/studio/run/device.html).

 Now we're ready to start writing code!